A beginner's guide to waterfowl hunting on Sauvie Island: Introduction

 North Unit – Every day

-Early goose hunt – Early to mid-September
+September goose hunt – Early to mid-September

-Late goose hunt – Mid-October through January
+Regular goose hunt – Mid-October through January

-Suavie Island Map (pdf)
+Sauvie Island Map (pdf)

 For the purposes of duck hunting, the Sauvie Island Wildlife Area is divided into three general areas – the East side unit, West side unit, and North side unit.
 The East side and West side units are divided into a total of 20 smaller hunting subunits.
 Hunters must obtain a SIWA hunting permit to hunt in any of these areas, and this permit must be in their possession while they are hunting.
 Due to differences in the number of and types of blinds, topography, hunter demand, waterfowl distribution and other factors, each area has its own system for allocating permits.
 These systems are designed to give everybody an equal chance to “draw” a permit as quickly and efficiently as possible.